Expertspost · Practical guides, researched and explained

 Above: A bathroom sink with the stopper removed, a drain snake nearby.

-Why I skip the chemical stuff
+Why skip the chemical stuff

-The order I try things
+The order to try things

 Most slow drains are a physical wad of hair, not a chemistry problem.

 Editorial note.
-Expertspost publishes practical, general how-to information.
-Steps, settings, and product details describe what worked for the author and may differ on your setup or model — check manufacturer instructions before making changes you can't undo.
+Expertspost publishes practical, general how-to information, researched against manufacturer documentation and the official guidance linked in each piece.
+Steps, settings, and product details may differ on your setup or model — check the manufacturer's instructions before making changes you can't undo.
 Nothing here is professional medical, legal, or financial advice.
 Read our full editorial & affiliate disclosure.

-Founder & writer · Expertspost
+Editor · Expertspost